The Celebrate Blog

 Lifestyle

-Physical Activity This article does not intend to initiate the debate of exercise versus physical activity terminology.
+This article does not intend to initiate the debate of exercise versus physical activity terminology.
 Some individuals call it exercise, but for the purpose of this article we use the terms physical activity and fitness.
 It is best to not stress over what we are calling it and rather stress the importance of actually doing it, being successful at it, and enjoying it.
 The goal is to be more active and increase your fitness level.
 Maybe you have never participated in physical activity before?
 Maybe you have physical limitations that make certain types of physical activity difficult, if not impossible.
-There are several benefits related to being physical active and increasing your fitness level, including, but not limited to, stress relief, better sleep, increased overall energy levels, decreased risk of chronic disease, better overall mood, etc. While all of these changes would be considered beneficial, how does someone get past the feeling of not wanting to be physically...
+There are several benefits related to being physical active and increasing your fitness level, including, but not limited to, stress relief, better sleep, increased overall energy levels, decreased risk of chronic disease, better overall mood, etc. While all of these changes would be considered beneficial, how does someone get past the feeling of not wanting to be physically active and feeling...

 What are Body Mass Index (BMI), Inches & Weight Measurements for Bariatric Surgery Patients?